John Adair (Effective Leadership): Books, Quotes & Biography

 John Adair (John Eric Adair: born 18 May 1934) is an internationally well-known author, public speaker, and expert in the field of leadership and leadership development.
+John Adair created the Action Centered Leadership model, and he has today authored a significant number of books on subjects such as leadership and organizational effectiveness.
+This article contains his biography, quotes and publications.

-His most famous books include but are not limited to effective Strategic Leadership and Great Leaders.
+His most famous books include but are not limited to Effective Strategic Leadership and Great Leaders.
 John Adair’s leadership books are also one of the most popular books on various online marketplaces such as Amazon and are, for this reason, regarded as must-read titles.

 The early life of John Adair